radhe2205/a-search/README.md

 #### Optimisations
 The count_pichu function calculates the number of p on board everytime.
-Since for nxm board, there are n.m cells to examine, this causes a lot of extra calculations.
+Since for n x m board, there are n x m cells to examine, this causes a lot of extra calculations.
 To solve this, as we know in each successor state, there will be one more p, we can store the count of p's along with each board state.
 When we generate states with successor function, we dont have to re-calculate the number of p's, as we can just add 1 to the current count of p's.

 So along with state, we also store the count of p.
-This also doesnt require huge memory as we are already storing mxn integers in fringe, this is just one extra integer.
+This also doesnt require huge memory as we are already storing m x n integers in fringe, this is just one extra integer.

 #### Other data structures and result comparisons